marwankau/cpit210-course-project/README.md

 proceed to do so with all the rest A*bi outputs,then take 1 bit from every binary adder output to connect them in the end with the (lo) output and the rest of the last binary adder bits went to the (hi) output

+So we continued this until we ended up using 8 multiplier helpers and 7 binary adders until we reached 8 input from B with 8 output on (lo) and (hi) to show all the answer bits without an overflow

+At the end we needed an enable button for the circuit to choose either to show the output or not.

 ### Components:
 - Multiplier Helper